hbapte/hbapte/README.md

 ## 🚀 About Me

-I am studying Computer Science in University of People, also I graduated in Software Engineering || Frontend in ALX Africa.
+I am studying Computer Science at the University of People, also I graduated in Software Engineering || Frontend in ALX Africa.
 I am passionate about creating beautiful, responsive websites and applications that provide great user experiences.

 ## Education
 - University of People - Computer Science (2023 - 2026)
 - ALX Africa - Software Engineering Program (2022-2023)